 - ALL: Make note that the course runs on specific WAOL start/stop dates.

-- SBCTC eLearning: Creates classrooms and grants instructors access to course shell 3 weeks prior to the classroom open date (which is also 4 weeks prior to the instruction start date).
+- SBCTC Educational Technology: Creates classrooms and grants instructors access to course shell 3 weeks prior to the classroom open date (which is also 4 weeks prior to the instruction start date).